mirko-pagliai/cakephp-thumber/README.md

 Configure::write('Thumber.driver', getenv('THUMBER_DRIVER'));
 ```

 Moreover, some tests belong to the `imageEquals` group.
-These tests generate thubnails and compare them with pre-loaded thumbnails (inside `tests/comparing_files/`).
+These tests generate thumbnails and compare them with pre-loaded thumbnails (inside `tests/comparing_files/`).
 By default, these tests are not performed, because the images may be different if generated from different environments and systems.

 To exclude these tests, you should run: